-6.24 Capital can be considered as a source of income, as such, councils may choose to include income based on capital held by the supported person.
+6.25 Capital can be considered as a source of income, as such, councils may choose to include income based on capital held by the supported person.
 In calculating the income a person receives from capital they own, it is recommended that councils adopt the same approach as that used by the Department of Work and Pensions (DWP) for means testing income-based benefits (see table below).
 However, there can be no upper capital limit at which people would be refused support, as the provision of social care support at home will always be based legally on need rather than the ability to pay.

-Disregard Capital Below Weekly Tariff Income Below state pension qualifying age £6,000 £1 per £250 (1) State pension qualifying age or above £10,000 £1 per £500 (1)
+Disregard Capital Below Weekly Tariff Income Below state pension qualifying age £6,000 £1 per £250 (1) State pension qualifying age or above £10,000 £1 per £500 (1) State pension qualifying age or above , £1 per £500(1)